6 Scenarios for Business Continuity Plan Testing

 Without testing your plan, you’re putting both the business and its people at risk.

 In fact, over the past few years, 35% of small businesses have lost as much as $500K due to downtime.
 Having an inadequate plan is just as risky as having no plan at all.

 In one of our customer webinars "Making the Case for Testing," we've explored the different ways of getting value from testing by gaining management support, getting IT on board, and building on the BC/DR plan after the exercise.

 So, what do you need to test, and how often?

-If you already have a BCP, then then it must be filled with a myriad of procedures for various events.
+If you already have a BCP, then it must be filled with myriad procedures for various events.
 But do you need to test everything?
 And how often do you need to do that?
 The answer to that depends on your organization’s unique risks, which should be previously identified in a business impact analysis.

-A company that has more at stake when it comes to disruption, such as revenue loss, operational downtime, damaged reputation, will typically require more BCP testing scenarios, as well as running those tests more often.
+A company that has more at stake when it comes to disruption, such as revenue loss, operational downtime, or damaged reputation, will typically require more BCP scenarios, as well as running those tests more often.
 Every organization is a unique entity, and its BCP will differ in scope and priority.